Frequently Asked Questions (FAQ)

 Currently, first year students can study abroad their second semester at Saint Cloud State University in either South Africa on the First Year Experience program or in Alnwick, England on the semester program.

-Once your application is complete (all of the required materials have been turned in to us), your application will be reviewed by the Education Abroad Coordinator/Advisor and an interview may be required.
-After the review process a letter of acceptance, conditional acceptance, or denial will be sent via postal mail.
+Once your application is complete (all of the required materials have been turned in to us), your application will be reviewed by the Education Abroad Office and an interview may be required.
+After the review process a letter of acceptance, conditional acceptance, or denial will be sent via e-mail.

 Put down a member of the school or community that knows you well.
 In some cases, this may be a high school teacher or a professor you have had several classes with.
 It can also be a spiritual or religious contact or a long-time family friend.
 Anyone who you feel knows you well and is willing to give a reference.
 Do not put family members.